Is getting customers to interact with an augmented universe or strap on a VR headset really the right move for growing and start-up brands?

 But if you’re a smaller business, we believe that the pricing simply isn’t realistic.
 Doing AR or VR well (and who wants to do it badly?) is unlikely to return business value.
 Just doing it to create a bit of noise isn’t reason enough.

-At Fluro, we believe that there has to be a real need for your brand to make the investment in AR or VR.
+At Fluro, we believe that for a tailored design service to offer a truly effective solution, there has to be a real need for your brand to make the investment in AR or VR.
 A genuine, business value generating application for it.
 Simply slapping your brand on top of virtually augmented world in a me-too fashion doesn’t make good marketing or business sense.

 Come and see how we are generating value for our clients with great digital content.